 Talking to someone about our problems allows them to not fester and get bigger.
 Attending counseling with a therapist can be helpful for this part and has a lot of benefits.
 Attending therapy can do wonders for your mental health.
 Don’t let things bottle up.
 Have you ever seen what happens to diet coke when you put a mentos in it?
 The same things happen if we stuff our emotions and don’t talk about them or process them.

 In challenging times, we must focus more heavily on our own self-care.
 What works for non-challenging times might not work for challenging times.
 Add additional strategies and tools in your toolbox for these tough times.
 You can learn more coping skills in therapy.

 Practice some relaxation techniques.
 For example, work on some pleasant imagery where you envision yourself somewhere else while focusing on deep breathing.
 You can walk throughout through the previously mentioned 5 senses and really work on taking big deep breaths in, and even bigger exhales out.
 Breathe in for 3 or 5 seconds, and exhale for 5 or 7 seconds.
 Breathe in some relaxation and blow out toxicity.

-I hope that you found these different strategies to be helpful.
+I hope that you found these different therapy coping skills and strategies to be helpful.
 Just remember, coping skills and using some of these different strategies require practice to master.
 Don’t be discouraged if you try one out and it doesn’t work.
 Practice, practice, and more practice.
 Different situations call for different skill sets.
 Continue to improve your emotional well-being, get 1% better in all that you do, and be kind to yourself.
 If you find these to be helpful, you might also like this article that has 15 different stress management coping skills.

 If you found this article to be helpful, you might consider checking out some of our other helpful reads, which includes, but not limited to: